 During a market downturn, 529 plan investors in static portfolios should make sure their asset allocations are appropriate for their child’s age and the level of risk they are comfortable with.
 If significant time has passed since the last investment change and the child is approaching college age, it may be time to shift toward safer assets, regardless of market activity.

 Dollar-cost averaging has the same effect regardless of whether markets go up or down.
-If a family makes regular, automatic contributions to a 529 plan for 18 years, the average cost per share will represent both the premium prices of a bull market and the low prices of a bear market.
+If a family makes regular, automatic contributions to a 529 plan for 18 years, the average cost per share will represent both a bull market’s premium prices and a bear market’s low prices.

 Cashing out means locking in losses and missing out on the recovery